Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 ## Staging Structured Data

-It is common that you will want to tie some sort of annotation to your unstructured data.
+Commonly, you will want to tie some sort of annotation to your unstructured data.
 For example, you might want to label an image with a bounding box, or a video with a bounding box and a class label.

 Oxen has native support for extending and managing structured DataFrames in the form of csv, jsonl, or parquet files.
 To interact with these files remotely you can use the `oxen remote df` command.